-2.3 Climatic data
+2.3 | Climatic data

 To account for climatic effects on the plant host reaction to BLSD, we used climatic data retrieved from the AgERA5 database (Boogaard & van der Grijn, 2020; Copernicus Climate Change Service, 2020).
-We downloaded the following variables: daytime maximum temperature, nighttime minimum temperature, daily precipitation flux, and relative humidity at 06:00, 09:00, 12:00, 15:00 and 18:00.
-The initial set of climatic covariates (temperature, precipitation and relative humidity) were chosen based on guidelines for Musa disease evaluation (Orjeda, 1998) and previous studies relating BLSD to climatic factors (Churchill, 2011; Jacome & Schuh, 1992; Yonow et al., 2019).
+We downloaded the following variables: daytime maximum temperature, nighttime minimum temperature, daily precipitation flux, and relative humidity at 6:00 a.m., 9:00 a.m., 12:00 p.m., 3:00 p.m., and 6:00 p.m.
+The initial set of climatic covariates (temperature, precipitation, and relative humidity) were chosen based on guidelines for Musa disease evaluation (Orjeda, 1998) and previous studies relating BLSD to climatic factors (Churchill, 2011; Jacome & Schuh, 1992; Yonow et al., 2019).
 The climatic data were extracted for the period of each evaluation that generated a ranking.
 This corresponds to either the time from planting to shooting or from planting to harvest, depending on what was reported in each evaluation.
 If more than one cycle was reported, the start time for the ratoon cycle was computed as the end time of the previous crop cycle.
-For example, for a second cycle in which YLS at shooting is reported, the evaluation period of the mother is from planting to shooting of the first ratoon cycle the evaluation time is from the shooting of the mother to the shooting of the first ratoon cycle.
+For example, for a second cycle in which YLS at shooting is reported, the evaluation period of the mother is from planting to shooting, whereas for the first ratoon cycle, the evaluation time is from the shooting of the mother to the shooting of the first ratoon cycle.
 All relative humidity variables were averaged over the evaluation period of each trial (i.e., either planting to shooting or planting to harvest).
-Precipitation and temperature variables were used as inputs with R package climatrends (de Sousa, van Etten, et al., 2023) to compute climatic indices (Table 5).
+Precipitation and temperature variables were used as inputs with R package climatrends (de Sousa, van Etten et al., 2023) to compute climatic indices (Table 5).